freedev/solrcloud-zookeeper-docker/README.md

 docker-solrcloud-zookeeper
 ================

-A SolrCloud cluster and Zookeeper ensemble that runs in Docker
+This project aims to help developers and newbies that would try solrcloud and zookeeper in a docker environment.

-Start a 1 container SolrCloud 5.2 and a 1 container Zookeeper 3.4.6 running:
+If you want start a lightweight configuration: 1 SolrCloud container and 1 Zookeeper container, run:

     ./startup.sh

+The script will output the list of container started, their ip addresses and ports.
+For example executing `startup.sh` will output:

+     Waiting for 'zookeeper' container startup: 10.1.0.50:2181 ...
+Done.

+     Starting container: 'solrcloud5-1' on port: 8081 ...

+     SolrCloud cluster ready:
+     10.1.0.51 solrcloud5-1

-Start a 3 container SolrCloud 5.2 and a 3 container Zookeeper 3.4.6 ensemble running:
+Start a 3 container SolrCloud 5.3 and a 3 container Zookeeper 3.4.6 ensemble running:

-    ./startup-cluster.sh

-This will:
+    ./startup-cluster5x.sh

+The script will output the list of container started, their ip addresses and ports.
+For example executing `startup-cluster5x.sh` will output:

+    Starting container: zookeeper_1 (10.1.0.89) on port: 2182 ...
+    Starting container: zookeeper_2 (10.1.0.90) on port: 2183 ...
+    Starting container: zookeeper_3 (10.1.0.91) on port: 2184 ...

+    Waiting for zookeeper startup...
+Done.

+    Starting container: solrcloud5-1 (10.1.0.92) on port: 8081 ...
+    Starting container: solrcloud5-2 (10.1.0.93) on port: 8082 ...
+    Starting container: solrcloud5-3 (10.1.0.94) on port: 8083 ...

+    SolrCloud cluster running!

+When a Zookeeper ensemble is created, every instance need to have a configuration file (zoo.cfg) where are listed (ip addresses, ports, etc.) all the ensemble instance's.
+In other words, "Every machine that is part of the ZooKeeper ensemble should know about every other machine in the ensemble".

+So, in detail, this will:

-- Create 3 Zookeeper containers waiting for the configuration
+- Create 3 Zookeeper containers waiting for the ensemble configuration.
-- Generate the configuration (zoo.cfg and ZKHOST env)
+- Generate the configuration (zoo.cfg and ZKHOST environment for SolrCloud)
-- Start Zookeeper ensemble
+- Start Zookeeper ensemble with the given configuration.
 - Create and start 3 SolrCloud containers linked to Zookeeper ensemble

 Zookeeper ensemble and SolrCloud can be exposed externally through ZKHOST env variable